dongle-the-gadget/FakeUpdate/README.md

 The app which creates a Windows Updates experience

 NOTE: As this app is written in C#, .NET Framework 4.6.1 is required.

+## New features in Update Simulator version 2.0.0.0

+### Command line arguments:
+--i (replaced from --p): Text for indicator

+--br (New): Amount of red of the background

+--bg (New): Amount of green of the background

+--bb (New): Amount of blue of the background

+--fr (New): Amount of red of the foreground

+--fg (New): Amount of green of the background

+--bg (New): Amount of blue of the background

+--d (New): Time (in seconds) you need to wait before the progress change (valid range: 1 - 10)

+--enable-unsafe (New): Launch GUI in Unsafe mode and ignores another flags

+### Newly-design GUI

+Now, Update Simulator has a brand new GUI that can control all parts of the Update, just like the command arguments.

+Click "Update" for the Update screen.

+## Windows 7 Experience

+IMPORTANT:

+1. The Windows 7 Experience is ignored when you setup the Update screen in CMD.

+2. The ProgressRing has not been updated yet, I'm still using the Windows 10 ProgressRing.

+Update Simulator now brings you the Windows 7 Update Experience.

 ## Command-line arguments
 For all command line helps, type --help or --h.
 For example: FakeUpdate.exe --help